hedza06/spring-boot-vault-integration/README.md

 ### Contribution
 If someone is interested for contribution or have some suggestions please contact me on e-mail _hedzaprog@gmail.com_.

+### Next to come...
+Here are the few things that are coming soon:
+- Vault authentication using certificates
+- Setting up self-signed certificate on Vault (enabling HTTPS)
+- Enable permanent storage for Vault

 ### Author
 Heril Muratović
 Software Engineer